thunder-B/why-bitcoin/README.md

 <br>

 ### Bitcoin is too pricy at... \*insert whatever price here*
 Arguing bitcoin is pricy at $8000 is like saying a quarter ton of gold is too expensive because it's a few million dollars.
 We are talking about a fungible good that is almost infinitely divisible.
 You can hold as small an amount as you want.
-It doesn't matter; you're still claiming a bit of real estate on bitcoin island<a>[0](#f0)</a>.
+It doesn't matter; you're still claiming a bit of real estate on bitcoin island<a>[[0]](#f0)</a>.

 <br>

 ## References

-<a id="f0">[0]</a>: This is not a direct quote, but the idea was taken from Tuur Demeester on the _The Investor's Podcast_ (TIP244).
+<a id="f0">[0]</a>: This is not a direct quote, but I first heard the idea put this way by Tuur Demeester [@TuurDemeester](https://twitter.com/TuurDemeester) on the _The Investor's Podcast_ (TIP244).